jtyocum/sqlexamples/SQLite_Intro.md

 - How to perform a basic SQL SELECT query
 - Provide a brief introduction to SQL functions, like COUNT
-- How to sort and filter records using ORDER and GROUP BY
+- How to sort and filter records using WHERE, ORDER and GROUP BY
 - Querying across multiple tables with JOIN

 # Getting Started